raffaeldutra/raffaeldutra.github.io/content/presentations/2018-08-10-vagrant-introduction.en.md

 +++
 date = "2018-08-10T12:54:24-03:00"
-title = "Introdução ao Vagrant"
+title = "Vagrant Introduction"

 +++

-## Introdução ao Vagrant
+## Vagrant Introduction
 #### Stefanini Solutions - Porto Alegre - 2018/08/10

-* Uma pequena introdução do que é Vagrant e explicar onde e o motivo de utilizarmos.
+* Just a Vagrant Introduction to explain how and where we will use it.

 ### Slides